darpa-brass/bbn-immortals/phase01/immortals_repo/mutation/hdd/README_bbn.md

 1. -rootfolder: as shown in the exaple, path before your src starts
 2. -relativePath: path to reach upto your .java file, as provided in example.
 3. -className - Classname
-4. -jarfileNmae - jar file with full path where gradlw command will keept the jar in case your .java file mentioned in -relativepath or classname changes.
+4. -jarfileNmae - jar file or apk file with full path where gradlw command will keept the jar in case your .java file mentioned in -relativepath or classname changes.
 5. -buildCommand - gradlew command with path in our case.
 Example provided.
 6. -packagename - example provided.
 7. -timeoutForInfiniteLoop - primiteive way to detect infinite loops.
 If you hit the threshold, we assume that you are in infinite loop.
 8. -immortalsTester - ScenarioRuneer.py with full path, example provided.

+java -cp "hdd.jar:commons-cli-1.3.1.jar:javaparser-1.0.8.jar:commons-collections4-4.1.jar:junit-4.12.jar:log4j-1.2.17.jar:hamcrest-core-1.3.jar:hamcrest-junit-2.0.0.0.jar:java-hamcrest-2.0.0.0.jar:json-20160212.jar:json-20160212.jar" Driver.ImmortalsDriver
+-level
+"method"
+-rootFolder
+"/root/immortals_repo/applications/client/ATAKLite"
+-relativePath
+"/src/com/bbn/ataklite/MainActivity.java"
+-methodName
+"Not required for class level run"
+-className
+"MainActivity"
+-jarFileName
+"apk full path with name, not required at this point of time" -testJarFileName
+"Not needed for immortals"
+-buildCommand
+"/root/immortals_repo/gradlew"
+-packageName
+"com.bbn.ataklite"
+-timeoutForInfiniteLoop
+30
+-testClassesFilePath
-java -cp "hdd.jar:commons-cli-1.3.1.jar:javaparser-1.0.8.jar:commons-collections4-4.1.jar:junit-4.12.jar:log4j-1.2.17.jar:hamcrest-core-1.3.jar:hamcrest-junit-2.0.0.0.jar:java-hamcrest-2.0.0.0.jar" Driver.ImmortalsDriver -level "method" -rootFolder "/root//immortals_repo/client/ATAKLite" -relativePath "/src/com/bbn/ataklite/MainActivity.java" -methodName "isValid" -className "MainActivity" -jarFileName "provide client jar path with full name(where gradle build will put it)" -testJarFileName "Not needed for immortals" -buildCommand "/root/immortals_repo/.gradlew" -packageName "com.bbn.ataklite" -timeoutForInfiniteLoop 30 -testClassesFilePath "not needed for immortals.Needed in case you want to run just some of the tests from your test suite in JUnit" -immortalsTester "root/immortals_repo/das/infrastructure/immortals/ScenarioRunnerArpit.py"
+"not needed for immortals.Needed in case you want to run just some of the tests from your test suite in JUnit" -immortalsTester "root/immortals_repo//harness/scenarioconductor/ScenarioRunner.py" -jarOrApk
+"APK"

 In case you want to open it in intellij and run it: